Fortune Smiles Bios

 Jazz recordings: Dan Krimm/Sentience, Nate Birkey Quintet/Indelibly You

 Dan Krimm (bass) has recorded two well-received albums of his own compositions.
-He received a National Endowment For The Arts jazz fellowship to work on the first, "Sentience", which featured Vic Juris on guitar and Marty Fogel on sax.
-His second album "Subtle Truth" featured Rolf Sturm on guitar.
+He received a National Endowment For The Arts jazz fellowship to work on the first, "Sentience" (MP3 download from CD Baby), which featured Vic Juris on guitar and Marty Fogel on sax.
+His second album "Subtle Truth" (MP3 download from CD Baby) featured Rolf Sturm on guitar.
 He played with Stanley Jordan, Gary Monheit and others while studying at Princeton and was active on the NYC scene, recording with jazz singer Arlette Beauchamps.
 In Los Angeles he performed regularly with post-bop guitarist Kim Reith, and performed and recorded with avant-garde drummer Rich West.

 Links: Dan's web site, Dan on All Music Guide